 The retail and consumer products industry is hungry to predict the future, yet most predictions are prophetic, not practical.
-We took a different approach—looking deeply into the data and macro forces to highlight seven trends that are fueling the industry in the United States.
+We took a different approach—looking deeply into the data and macro forces to highlight seven trends that are fuelling the industry in the United States.

 IN roughly 560 BC, Croesus, the then ruler of Greece, was contemplating war with the Persians.
 As such, he sought out the most famous futurist at the time—the Oracle at Delphi.
 The Oracle told him: “If Croesus goes to war, he will destroy a great empire.”
 Pleased by her answer, Croesus went out to meet the Persian army.
 The battle was fierce, but ultimately ended with the destruction of Croesus’ army and his capture at the hands of the Persians.